ellipsis/ellipsis/README.md

 <a class="anchor" href="#upgrading-to-ellipsis" name="upgrading-to-ellipsis"></a>

 ### Upgrading to ellipsis
-So you've been around the block, you've got your own collection of dotfiles and you've been managing them with a collection of scripts you've cobbled together over the years...we've all been there.
+No stranger to dotfiles?
+Spent years hording complex configurations for esoteric and archaic programs?
+Have your own system for managing them using a bunch of scripts you've cobbled together over the years? ...I've been there, friend.

 Luckily it's easy to convert your existing dotfiles into a shiny new ellipsis
 package: